j-hil/comform/docs/plan.md

-I think the best way to deal with this is just to rely on existing formatters - I think that treating block comments as markdown text and using `mdformat` should work well and facilitate incredibly flexible comments by giving a way to include ascii diagrams, code snippets and more which won't be wrecked by `comform`
+I think the best way to deal with this is just to rely on existing formatters - I think that treating block comments as markdown text and using `mdformat` should work well and facilitate incredibly flexible comments by giving a way to include ascii diagrams, code snippets and more which won't be wrecked by `comform`.

 With wrapping 50 (unusually short, but good for demo) this gives: